kawansoft/aceql-http/README.md

 AceQL may be run either in stateful or stateless mode.

-See the **AceQL Manager servlet Section** in the `aceql-server.proprties` file.
-Statefull or stateless running mode is configured using the `statelessMode` property.
+See the **AceQL Manager servlet Section** in the `aceql-server.properties` file.
+Stateful or stateless running mode is configured using the `statelessMode` property.

 ### Stateful Mode